marco-cheung/runner-tag-streamlit/README.md

 There is a lot of work remaining to build an accurate and responsive end-to-end web application in real-time.
 For example:

-● OCR Accuracy: Fine-tune OCR tool (e.g. PaddleOCR), e.g. training a custom OCR tool using more labeled bib number data to make it more robust to different conditions.
+● OCR Accuracy: Fine-tune pre-trained OCR model (e.g. PaddleOCR).
+One way is to train a custom OCR tool using more labeled bib number data to make it more robust to different conditions.

 ● Frontend: Create a web interface for users to upload their running race photos.